ande8126/weekend-react-gallery/README.md

-# Gallery of My life (React)
+# Gallery of My Life - learning React

-This is an ongoing React project I'm working on as one of the weekend challenges for Prime Digital Academy
+This was my first real foray into using React.
+Originally coded as an assignment for Prime Digital Academy, this Gallery uses simple server and db routes to allow users to post, like and delete photos.

 ## Description